Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Empirical Evaluation

 \subsection{RQ1: Effectiveness}

-We explore how changing the difficulty of the reasoning problems impacts the performance of individual models.
-For each reasoning problem, we compute both $RS$ and $RS_{partial}$.
-Table~\ref{tab:main_results} presents the overall performance of the models concerning evaluation metrics, and Figure~\ref{fig:succ-distribution} shows the distribution of successful reasoning ($RS=1$) and failed reasoning ($RS=0$) across all the difficulty levels in more detail.
+For each reasoning problem, we compute both $RS$ and $RS_{partial}$ for \emph{LC} and \emph{HC} problems.
+Table~\ref{tab:main_results} presents the overall performance of the models on input/output prediction under these evaluation metrics, and Figure~\ref{fig:succ-distribution} shows the distribution of successful reasoning ($RS=1$) and failed reasoning ($RS=0$) across all the complexity levels in more detail.
 We report the breakdown per the origin or reasoning problems to further highlight the inflation of code reasoning abilities of LLMs when evaluated on \crux problems.

-\textbf{LLMs consistently achieve a higher reasoning success in \emph{Easy} problems compared to \emph{Hard} ones}: for input prediction, on average, $RS$ drops from $77.74\%$ to $26.24\%$, moving from \emph{Easy} to \emph{Hard} reasoning problems.
-For partial reasoning, $RS_{partial}$, the performance drops from $88.93\%$ to $61.57\%$, respectively.
-For output prediction, on average, $RS$ drops from $78.49\%$ to $36.34\%$, when moving from \emph{Easy} to \emph{Hard} reasoning problems.
-For partial reasoning, $RS_{partial}$, the performance drops from $79.86\%$ to $46.50\%$, respectively.
+\textbf{LLMs consistently achieve a higher reasoning success in \emph{LC} problems compared to \emph{HC} ones}: for input prediction, on average, $RS$ drops from $65.56\%$ to $28.20\%$, moving from \emph{LC} to \emph{HC} reasoning problems.
+For partial reasoning, $RS_{partial}$, the performance drops from $77.87\%$ to $60.77\%$, respectively.
+For output prediction, on average, $RS$ drops from $72.29\%$ to $36.13\%$, when moving from \emph{LC} to \emph{HC} reasoning problems.
+For partial reasoning, $RS_{partial}$, the performance drops from $73.73\%$ to $40.23\%$, respectively. \textbf{Reasoning-enabled LLMs outperform non-reasoning/low-reasoning LLMs} in both $RS$ and $RS_{partial}$, although marginally, by $4.82\%$ and $4.80\%$, respectively.
+This trend holds across both complexity groups: lowering or disabling reasoning effort leads to consistent declines in $RS$ and $RS_{partial}$.
+Among \emph{HC} problems, on average, the performance drop is $4.79\%$ and $4.92\%$, respectively.
+For \emph{LC} problems, on average, the drop is $4.87\%$ and $4.67\%$, respectively.

-\textbf{Reasoning LLMs (\omini, \gemini-2.5-Pro, and \dsr) outperform non-reasoning LLMs in both $RS$ and $RS_{partial}$, by $11.45\%$ and $9.82\%$, respectively}.
-The only exception is \gemini-2.5-Pro compared to \gemini-1.5-Pro on the input prediction of \emph{Hard} problems.
-Given a thorough manual analysis of the LLM responses to ensure correctness of \name parsing scripts, as well as the use of adaptive in-context learning through prompting, this discrepancy is not due to bugs in the pipeline.
-The reasoning model also consistently outperforms the general model in different tasks and difficulty levels.
-Hence, we speculate this to be attributed to capability drift or regression of LLMs on certain reasoning tasks across successive updates or versions~\cite{chen2024chatgpt,li2025meaning,shumailov2024ai}.